dawangran/AnnotationTransform/README.md

 To install the software, follow these steps:

 ```
-pip install AnnotationTransform==1.0.0
+pip install AnnotationTransform
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/yourusername/yourrepository/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License.

-## Acknowledgments
+## Contact

-- Hat tip to anyone who's code was used
-- Inspiration, code snippets, etc.
-- [Random Forest Algorithm](https://en.wikipedia.org/wiki/Random_forest) for the machine learning model
+For any questions or feedback, please reach out to us at 605547565@qq.com.